VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter08.md

-# Chapter 7 of Part 2 Container and Its Derived Class
+# Container and Derived Classes

 ## Brief Introduction of Container Class Control